InnovationDesignConsortium/revit_standards_addin_rule_sample/Standards/RevitStandardsPanel/AllOtherFiles/rules.md

 ```

 ## Workset Rule - Level 1 Stuff (Furniture and Entourage)
-Elements from the categories:
+Elements from the _Revit Categories_:
 - Furniture
 - Entourage

-Will be moved to the workset:
+Will be moved to the _Workset_:
 - Level 1 Stuff

-When they have a Level value of:
+When they have a _Level_ value of:
 - Level 1

 ```json